SaiKrishna99-creator/Cold-Mail-Generator-using-Llama-and-Langchain/README.md

 <p>Adidas can recruit a professional software developer from (just for example) Company X, a software development firm.
 Hence, Jack, the business development executive from company X, will send Adidas a chilly email.</p>
 <br>
 <br>
-<p>I have developed this in the google colab environment because my laptop is limited in processing capacity for LLMs.</p>